Once Meadow.OS has been deployed to your board, you can create and deploy Meadow apps to it.

 The video below shows you how to create and deploy your first Meadow app on a Mac:

-Step 1: Install Visual Studio Meadow Extensions
+Step 1: Install Visual Studio Meadow Extension

 Prerequisites

-You’ll need Visual Studio 2019 or 2022 for Windows or Visual Studio 8.10.xx or 2022 for Mac.
+You'll need Visual Studio 2022 for Windows.

 You can use any edition including Enterprise, Professional, or the free Community edition.